kvn-31/twn_devops-bootcamp/notes/10_kubernetes.md

 - are not namespaced! accessible by whole cluster

 Local Volume Types
-- violate requirements for data persistance: 1) tied to a specific node & 2) do not survice cluster crash
+- violate requirements for data persistence: 1) tied to a specific node & 2) do not survice cluster crash

 Remote Volume Types
-- should be used to have data persistance
+- should be used to have data persistence

 ### Persistent volume claim
 - Cluster Admin needs to create access to a volume (in the cluster or cloud)